andrewrgoss/andrewrgoss.com/content/post/state_of_data_engineering.md

 ---
 author: "Andrew Goss"
-title: "Report: The State of Data Engineering"
+title: "Report- The State of Data Engineering"
 date: "2016-09-28"
 tags:
   - "data engineering"
 ---
-I recently came across an excellent report by <a href="https://www.stitchdata.com/company" target=_>Stitch</a> on the state of data engineering.
+I recently came across an excellent report by <a href="https://www.stitchdata.com" target=_>Stitch</a> on the state of data engineering.

 Today, there are 6,500 people on LinkedIn who call themselves data engineers.
 In San Francisco alone, there are 6,600 job listings for this same title.
 The number of data engineers has doubled in the past year, but engineering leaders still find themselves faced with a significant shortage of data engineering talent.